LSE and LCH agree terms of revised $426 million offer

-LONDON London Stock Exchange Group (LSE.L) has submitted a revised 328 million euro ($426.4 million) cash offer to buy a majority stake in LCH Clearnet, in a deal aimed at giving the exchange a gateway into the lucrative debt and currency clearing business.
+LONDON London Stock Exchange Group (LSE.L) has submitted a revised 284 million pounds ($426.4 million) cash offer to buy a majority stake in LCH Clearnet, in a deal aimed at giving the exchange a gateway into the lucrative debt and currency clearing business.

 Under the terms of the recommended offer, the LSE said it wants to acquire up to a further 55.5 percent in LCH, which makes money by acting as a middle man in financial trades and guaranteeing to complete deals if one of the parties cannot.